ganesh-vallabhareddy/Accent-Based-Voice-Engine/README.md

 ### streamlit run file_name.py

+## Usage

+1. Open the application in your web browser.
+2. Enter the desired text in the input field.
+3. Select the accent from the dropdown menu.
+4. Click the "Generate a Voice" button to generate the speech.
+5. The generated audio will be played back and displayed on the page.

+## Available Accents

+The application supports the following accents:

+- Arabic
+- Australian
+- Brazilian Portuguese
+- British
+- Canadian English
+- Canadian French
+- Chinese
+- Danish
+- Dutch
+- Finnish
+- Filipino
+- French
+- German
+- Hebrew
+- Hong Kong English
+- Indian
+- Indonesian
+- Irish
+- Italian
+- Japanese
+- Korean
+- Malaysian English
+- Mexican Spanish
+- New Zealand
+- Norwegian
+- Portuguese
+- Russian
+- Scottish
+- Singaporean English
+- South African
+- Spanish
+- Swedish
+- Thai
+- Turkish
+- US
+- Vietnamese
+- Welsh

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## How to Use
 1)Enter the text you want to convert to speech in the text input box.